-In addition, open-ended FIMs and FIIs must be managed by companies specifically incorporated for such a purpose, while close-ended FIMs and FIIs may also be managed by certain credit institutions.
+In addition, FIIs must be managed by companies specifically incorporated for such a purpose, while close-ended FIIs may also be managed by certain credit institutions.

 Management fees due by the fund may be fixed or variable (based on the fund's performance).